What are uniforms?

 - Provide the schema of your data.
 You can approach the schema as a formal description of the data, where you define its types, allowed values, default values, required ones and so on.

 - Select desired theme.
-The theme is basically a package containing pre-styled form components in one of the popular styles (AntD, Bootstrap 3, Bootstrap 4, Material, Semantic) or raw, unstyled HTML.
+The theme is basically a package containing pre-styled form components in one of the popular styles (AntD, Bootstrap 3, Bootstrap 4, Bootstrap 5, Material, MUI, Semantic) or raw, unstyled HTML.